Bandarban Chittagong, Bangladesh Travel Guide

 Malaria risk in CHT; discuss anti-malarial medication.

-Basic clinics and pharmacies are present in Bandarban town.
-For serious conditions, travel to Chittagong or Dhaka for better-equipped hospitals.
+Basic clinics and pharmacies can be found in Bandarban town.
+For critical medical issues, travel to Chittagong or Dhaka for better-equipped hospitals.

 Bangladesh National Emergency Helpline: 999 (Police, Ambulance, Fire).